 - Take Warning Signs Seriously -

 Don't venture beyond any no trespassing or warning signs, do not enter, dangerous area, or closed trail signs at any location.
 It's disappointing running into them at cool places sometimes but they really are there for your safety.
 On top of the possibility of injury, you could ticketed & fined or even arrested.

 - Encountering Wildlife & Vegetation -

 Snakes, bees, spiders, & animals love ghost towns & abandoned buildings too, so do sticker bushes & poison ivy.
 Keep an eye out for any signs of life, be careful when moving plants or objects, & watch where you place your hands & feet.
 Always wear pants or jeans & durable shoes or boots.
-We also recommend taking air horns, large animal spray repellents, & legally carriable small weapons to remote locations.
+We also recommend taking air horns & animal spray repellents.

 - Being A Respectful & Responsible Explorer -

 Give respect to all public & private property.
 Many of the places on this website have historical values that can not be replaced.
 Leave them the same or better than when you got there.
 If you take a garbage bag when visiting ghost towns or cemeteries & pick up any trash you find, you can make a good difference for the environment, local wildlife, & other visitors.
 We don't expect anyone to clean up an entire location themselves but any bit helps & every bag counts.